j2kun/math-genealogy-visualizer/README.md

 loaded into the user's browser, a search index is built for name lookups, and then Gauss's tree is displayed.

-The user can then choose a single name to display the ancestry for, or else show the subset of the graph which contains the closest common ancestor of any two nodes that are in the same connected component.
+The user can then choose a single name for which to display the ancestry, or else show the subset of the graph which contains the closest common ancestor of any two nodes that are in the same connected component.